mbucchia/OpenXR-Toolkit/opencomposite.md

 [4] iRacing now has official support for OpenXR, and OpenXR Toolkit is only compatible in that mode, and not with OpenComposite.

 [5] On Windows Mixed Reality, X-Plane requires the use of [OpenXR-Vk-D3D12](https://github.com/mbucchia/OpenXR-Vk-D3D12).

+[6] Assetto Corsa with Fixed Foveated Rendering requires to lower the "Glare" setting under "Video settings" to Medium or lower.

+[7] rFactor 2 with Fixed Foveated Rendering requires to lower the "Post Effects" setting under "Video setup" to Medium or lower.

 Do you have a game working but it's not in the list?
 Please file an [Issue](https://github.com/mbucchia/OpenXR-Toolkit/issues) to let us know!